Connect with others who understand.

 Written by Sarah Winfrey

-Do you have itchy hands and feet with tiny fluid-filled blisters?
-This may be a sign of a type of eczema called dyshidrotic eczema — also called pompholyx or dyshidrosis.
-The blisters that come with the condition aren’t just irritating — they can sometimes be debilitating.
+Do you have itchy hands and feet with tiny, fluid-filled blisters?
+You could have a type of eczema called dyshidrotic eczema, also called pompholyx or dyshidrosis.
+These blisters aren’t just itchy — they can be painful enough to affect your daily life.

-Another added, “It’s on my palms too, dyshidrotic eczema.
-I am seeing a dermatologist but it’s very slowly resolving.
+Another wrote, “It’s on my palms too, dyshidrotic eczema.
+I am seeing a dermatologist, but it’s very slowly resolving.
 So frustrating!”

 What Is Dyshidrotic Eczema?

-Dyshidrotic eczema is characterized by blisters that form on and around your hands and feet, including around the edges of your fingers and toes.
-These can itch and burn, and they may even feel like you’re being pricked by tiny needles everywhere there’s a blister.
+In people with dyshidrotic eczema, small blisters form on and around the hands and feet, including around the edges of fingers and toes.
+These can itch and burn and may even feel like you’re being pricked by tiny needles everywhere there’s a blister.

 “I’m stressed.
 I suffer from dyshidrotic eczema.
-It’s aggravating and itchy, and forms blisters,” one member wrote.
+It’s aggravating and itchy, and forms blisters,” one member of MyEczemaTeam wrote.

 What Causes Dyshidrotic Eczema?

-No one knows what causes this skin condition, though scientists believe it's tied to factors including:
+No one knows what causes this skin condition.
+Doctors believe it’s tied to several factors, including:

 • Genetics — The condition tends to run in families.

-• Stress — Avoiding stress may help improve symptoms of dyshidrotic eczema.
+• Stress — Reducing stress may help improve symptoms of dyshidrotic eczema.

-• Allergy or contact dermatitis reaction — Touching certain substances — including nickel, cobalt, and ingredients in shampoos, detergents, or soaps — can trigger dyshidrotic eczema in some people.
+• Allergy or contact dermatitis reaction — Touching certain substances, such as nickel, cobalt, and ingredients in shampoos, detergents, or soaps, can trigger dyshidrotic eczema in some people.

-• Submersion or dampness — If you work at a job where your hands are often in water or you sweat a lot, you may be more likely to get dyshidrotic eczema.
+• Wetness or dampness — If your hands are often in water or if you sweat a lot, you may be more likely to get dyshidrotic eczema.

-• Weather — Sometimes, dyshidrotic eczema seems to come and go with the seasons, though which season varies from person to person.
+• Weather — The condition can come and go with the seasons, although which season causes flare-ups varies from person to person.

-• Age — The condition is more common in people between the ages of 20 and 40
+• Age — This type of eczema is more common in people aged 20 to 40 years old.

 How Common Is Dyshidrotic Eczema?

-Researchers aren’t certain how common dyshidrotic eczema is because it can easily be mistaken for another skin condition, and people who experience it only once or twice often don’t go to the doctor for treatment.
+Because of how easily dyshidrotic eczema can be mistaken for another skin condition, doctors aren’t certain how common it is.
+Also, people who experience it only once or twice often don’t go to the doctor for treatment.

 3 Reasons Not To Pop Dyshidrotic Eczema Blisters

 One way to help dyshidrotic eczema heal is to avoid popping the itchy blisters.
-Tempting though it may be — especially when all you want to do is scratch your skin — the risks of bursting your blisters are greater than any rewards.
+It might be tempting — especially when all you want to do is scratch — but the risks of breaking the blisters outweigh any short-term relief.

 1. You Risk Infection

-The skin covering the blister is actually still protecting you, even when it’s itching like crazy.
+The skin covering the blister is still protecting you, even if it’s itching like crazy.
 Scratching and irritating that layer of skin will leave you more vulnerable to infections.
-In fact, skin infections are common in areas of dyshidrotic eczema.
-When the skin naturally heals, it can crack open.
-There’s no reason to expose yourself to additional bacterial exposure by scratching open the blisters prematurely.
+Skin infections are common in areas of dyshidrotic eczema because when the skin naturally heals, it can crack open.
+Scratching open the blisters early can expose you to additional bacteria.

 If you see signs of an infection, like swelling, skin turning a deep red or a dark purple color, or pus oozing from the area, talk to your doctor right away.
 They should be able to get you the antibiotic you need to fight the infection and heal.